 Herrick helps design, structure and negotiate supplemental executive compensation arrangements.
 These "nonqualified" plans are an increasingly important aspect of executive compensation, as limits on qualified plans grow more restrictive relative to the increase in compensation paid to top-level management.
 They often arise in the context of:

 - Implementation of equity-based or other incentive pay plans

 We can advise you on the various options available for funding these compensation arrangements, taking into consideration the tax goals of both the employer and the employee.

 Herrick provides the support you need to comply with ERISA's complex fiduciary responsibility and prohibited transaction rules, related to the investment of pension assets in sophisticated investment products.
-For example, if you're an employer that wants to invest assets subject to ERISA, or a manager seeking to structure products appropriate for ERISA investors, you'll want lawyers who understand ERISA and have a track record of success in these transactions.
-Lawyers like the ones you'll find at Herrick.
+For example, we often counsel employers that want to invest assets subject to ERISA, or managers seeking to structure products appropriate for ERISA investors.

 Compliance & Administration

 You can rely on Herrick for guidance on the day-to-day administration of benefits plans, interaction with third party administrators, and in conducting self-audits of your qualified plans to ensure compliance.
 We review and prepare employee communication materials, and respond to benefit claims and appeals.
 We represent our clients before the Internal Revenue Service, Department of Labor and Pension Benefit Guaranty Corporation.